Davis, Jones, Beckham go deep as O’s beat Mets 6-3

+BALTIMORE — The Baltimore Orioles haven’t had many shining moments this season — except against the New York Mets.

-BALTIMORE — Chris Davis, Adam Jones and Tim Beckham each homered to back a strong performance by starter Andrew Cashner, and the Baltimore Orioles beat the New York Mets 6-3 on Tuesday night to snap a five-game skid.
+Chris Davis, Adam Jones and Tim Beckham each homered to back a strong performance by starter Andrew Cashner, and the Orioles beat New York 6-3 on Tuesday night to snap a five-game skid.

 Baltimore won both games against the Mets at Citi Field on June 5-6 and can complete the season sweep Wednesday.

-Cashner (4-10) retired 10 consecutive batters before Jeff McNeil singled on a ground ball that caromed off first base in the fourth inning.
+Cashner (4-10) retired 10 consecutive batters before Jeff McNeil singled on a ground ball that caromed off first base in the fourth.
 Cashner allowed two runs and five hits with three strikeouts and three walks over seven innings.

+“You can talk about a lot of things about the game but it starts with the outing that Andrew had,” Orioles manager Buck Showalter said.
+“He was solid.
+You could tell he was carrying good stuff in the first inning.
+Really attacking the bottom of the zone.
+I think he kind of set the tone in the first inning.”

 Davis broke a 2-2 tie with a towering shot in the seventh off Bobby Wahl (0-1).
 Renato Nunez added an RBI single later that inning off Paul Sewald.